Get A Quote For This Itinerary!Click Here

 Details and Itinerary

-Fly down with your group and arrive in the Crescent City to begin your new adventure of culture and history.
-Your Global Works leaders will be eagerly awaiting your arrival at the Louis Armstrong Airport and will drive you back to your lodging.
-As you settle in, you’ll start to learn about what makes New Orleans so unique and important in our history.
-We’ll do orientation activities and get prepped for what the week ahead holds.
+Fly into Atlanta to begin your new journey of history and civil rights!
+Your Global Works leaders will be eagerly awaiting your arrival at the Hartsfield-Jackson Atlanta International Airport and will drive you to Montgomery to begin your program.
+As you settle in, you will start to learn about what makes the American South so unique.
+We will do orientation activities and get prepped for what the week ahead holds.

 We spend these days visiting landmark civil rights sites.
-Must-sees there include the National Memorial For Peace and Justice; Dexter Avenue King Memorial Church; and the Rosa Parks Museum.
+Must-sees there include the National Memorial For Peace and Justice, Dexter Avenue King Memorial Church, the Rosa Parks Museum, and the Southern Poverty Law Center.
 We delve into discussions about how this history is still relevant in today’s world.
-After taking time to reflect upon our experience, we head out for a final celebratory dinner.
+We also get the opportunity to enjoy some delicious southern food.

-Pack up and depart this impactful city.
-Though it’s sad to leave, you’ll have gained new perspective on the Civil Rights Movement with many new tales to tell of the people and culture that made your experience memorable!
+Before flying out, we explore Atlanta and visit the National Center for Civil and Human Rights.
+Though it is sad to leave, we have gained a new perspective on the Civil Rights Movement.
+We have many new tales to tell of the people and history that made our experience memorable!